 In fact, California has more cars than any other part of the country.
 In 2021, there were over 14 million registered vehicles in the state.1 That’s almost twice as many as the next state in line, Florida.
 But there’s good reason for all these automobiles.

 If you’re moving from the East Coast, where cities are densely populated and close together, then get ready for a new reality.
 Cities in California sprawl out for miles.
 The Los Angeles metro area alone is a whopping 4,850 square miles!
 That makes creating a subway system very hard, and walking across town could take days.

 If you want to travel between cities in California, then you’ll definitely want a car.
 Getting from L.A. to San Francisco is a 380-mile drive, or about the same distance as New York City to Richmond, Virginia.

-So, unless you’re very dedicated to biking or using public transit (in which case, good for you), you’re going to want to budget a reliable vehicle into your moving costs.
+So unless you’re very dedicated to biking or using public transit (in which case, good for you), you’re going to want to include a reliable vehicle in your moving costs budget.

 Plenty of folks move to California for a specific job.
 But even if you’re coming in cold, you can get your foot in the door, whether you're a writer, a coder, an engineer, an entrepreneur, or pretty much anything else.
 The power of California’s economy is its versatility.